-- Immediately start collecting the buffer volume (this includes the volume displaced by loading the sample). - Allow the sample to run into the column.
-Close the valve before the sample enters the connector junction. - 6.
+- Immediately start collecting the buffer volume (this includes the volume displaced by loading the sample). - 5.
+Allow the sample to run into the column.
+The column will stop flowing when all of the sample has entered the loading frit. - 6.
 Top up the column with buffer and continue to collect the buffer volume. - Once the buffer volume is collected, continue to collect the Purified Collection Volume (PCV).